abchk1234/pdf2png/README.md

     sudo cp img/pdf2img_icon.png /usr/share/icons

-Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a> so Thanks to him :)
+<i>Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a></i>, so Thanks to him :)

-This has minor chnages from his version like no tray icon and some colorised fileds.
+This has minor chnages from his version like no tray icon and some colorised fields.

 For Arch Linux users check out <a href="https://aur.archlinux.org/packages/pdf2img-git/">pdf2img-git</a> in the AUR.
 ## Requirements